Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 <Alert status="info">
   <AlertIcon />
-    In step 3 you can choose whether you want to start from the XM Cloud template or if you want to use your own code.
+    In the next step you can choose whether you want to start from the XM Cloud template or if you want to use your own code.
 The XM Cloud template is a starter kit based on Next.js, that already contains a rich set of features and sample implementations.
 It is best practice to start from the template.
 </Alert>

 4. Choose a GitHub Account from the dropdown or click on `Connect to a new account` and follow the steps to connect to a different account.
 Make sure you give rights to create a new repository in your account.